 The 2015 scheme is calculated differently to the previous legacy 1995/2008 scheme as these legacy schemes were based on the members final salary whereas the 2015 scheme is what is known as a career average revalued scheme (CARE Scheme).
 What this means in simple terms is that within the legacy scheme the members final salary and length of service defined their pension, and in turn how much the NHS Pension is.

-Taking a look at an example of how much the NHS Pension is, the pension calculation in the 1995 Scheme is based on 1/80th multiplied by the members final salary.
+Taking a look at an example of how much a doctor’s NHS Pension is in the UK, the pension calculation in the 1995 Scheme is based on 1/80th multiplied by the members final salary.
 So, for a member retiring after 35 years’ service on an income of £80,000 per annum the pension would be calculated as 35/80 x £80,000 to give a pension of £35,000 per annum.
 Within the 1995 Scheme the member is also entitled to a tax-free lump sum of 3 x the pension so in this example the lump sum would be £105,000.
 The calculation is slightly different in the 2008 section as this is based on 1/60th and there is no automatic lump sum.
 So, as per the previous example the pension would have been 35/60 x £80,000 to give a pension of £46,666 per annum.

 It’s worth pointing out that a GP’s pension calculation is different in the legacy scheme as GP’s pensions are worked out on a CARE scheme basis, which changes how much a doctor’s UK pension is overall.
 An example of how this works is that a GP’s annual pensionable earnings are added into a pot which is known as the total career earnings.
 Each year’s earnings are revalued and dynamised by a rate which is currently CPI + 1.5%.
 This pot is then multiplied by an accrual rate which is 1.4% in the 1995 section and 1.87% in the 2008 section.
 Therefore, if the total career earnings were £3,000,000 in the 1995 section the calculation is £3,000,000 multiplied by 1.4% to give a pension of £42,000.
 The pension can then also be increased to allow for Pre-Practitioner service while the GP was in training.
 Under the 1995 Scheme there is also an entitlement to 3 x the pension as a tax-free lump sum.